MESAHub/mesa-website/08-faq.markdown

 The following FAQs give examples of specific errors.

-## Why do I get an error like "Error: 'time0' may be used uninitialized in this function"?

-This sort of error typically occurs when using an older MESA release with a newer SDK.
-These warnings (which are treated as errors) can safely be ignored.
-To do so, edit the file `utils/makefile_header` and add `-Wno-uninitialized` to `FCbasic`.

 ## Why do I get an error like "Error: Blank required in STOP statement near (1)"?

 This sort of error typically occurs when using an older MESA release with a newer SDK.
 To work around this, simply insert the blank space as requested. i.e. change `stop'fixup'` to `stop 'fixup'`.

-## Why do I get an error like "Error: Array reference at (1) out of bounds (0 < 1) in loop beginning at (2) [-Werror=do-subscript]"?

-This sort of error typically occurs when using an older MESA release with a newer SDK.
-These warnings (which are treated as errors) can safely be ignored.
-To do so, edit the file `utils/makefile_header` and delete `-Werror` from `FCwarn`.

-## Why do I get an error like "Error: '__builtin_memset' specified size between 9223372036854775808 and 18446744073709551615 exceeds maximum object size 9223372036854775807 [-Werror=stringop-overflow=]"?

-This sort of error typically occurs when using an older MESA release with a newer SDK.
-These warnings (which are treated as errors) can safely be ignored.
-To do so, edit the file `utils/makefile_header` and delete `-Werror` from `FCwarn`.

 ## Why do I get a segfault in do\_history\_info?